 We can put a server backup as a response strategy and the steps would include the following:

 - Confirming that the data securely saved on the backup

 As a recovery strategy, we can put the repair or replacement of the primary server that failed.
 The steps would include the following:

 - Determining the reason for the server crash

 Step #6: Document, Test, and Evaluate Your Plan

 The last step involves clearly documenting the DRP, as well as testing it.
 This is followed by an evaluation and possible revisions of what you’ve noted.
-Try to continuously test your plan through employee training in order to reach an excellent level of teamwork but also to identify the shortcomings of your plan and therefore improve it.
+Try to continuously test your plan through employee training in order to reach an excellent level of teamwork.
+Testing will also help you to identify the shortcomings of your plan and therefore improve it.

-In addition, your business will change over time, as will the IT resources you use and manage, and the DRP must follow any changes.
+In addition, your business will change over time, as will the IT resources you use and manage.
+The DRP must follow any changes.
 Plan evaluation is best done through practice.
-Here, too, take the time to educate employees about the importance of planning and the key role they play as members of your team.
+Here, too, take the time to educate employees about the importance of planning and the key roles they play as members of your team.